A little bit of home

 By the end of that summer 3-4 of our members had iPhones — and we never printed out directions again.

 I think one of the worst feelings is being lost in a strange place without a map or any feasible way to get where you want to be.
 For the last 3 years we’ve been singing about how this world is “Not Our Home.”
 The Bible tells us over and over again that we are strangers here.
 That we are wanders and travelers, aliens and visitors.
-We are ambassadors here for the greater Kingdom as we ourselves are trying to learn how to take on the characteristics and character of a citizen of Heaven.
+We are ambassadors here for the greater Kingdom as we ourselves are trying to learn how to take on the characteristic and character of a citizen of Heaven.

 David felt the fear that comes with this truth.